 Cabinet Minister vs State Minister

+Generally, a cabinet minister, as the name indicates, is a member of the Cabinet, which is the highest deciding body of ministers.
+That itself shows that a cabinet minister is a minister with the highest power.
 In India, the nomenclature of cabinet minister and minister of state is used at the central level where cabinet ministers are considered superior and are given charge of separate ministries such as home, foreign, petroleum, education, welfare, science and technology, health, and so on.
-In case of smaller departments, there is usually a cabinet minister with no ministers of state.
+In the case of smaller departments, there is usually a cabinet minister with no ministers of state.

 Let us take the example of an important ministry like finance.
 There is the usual cabinet minister for finance, but since there are so many important parts of this ministry, it is common to see minister of state or the state minister looking after affairs of taxation and so on.
 The state minister or the minister of state remains subordinate to the cabinet minister and reports all matters to him.